jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Jim gave me a shout from near the top, and I dashed across the chamber avoiding the heavy water and sprinted up the rope.
-The scalloped ledge you pass on the left at about +25m was collecting a waterfall that came through a hole right up in in the high ceiling and directing it down the lower hangs.
+The scalloped ledge you pass on the left at about +25 m was collecting a waterfall that came through a hole right up in in the high ceiling and directing it down the lower hangs.
 It was pretty bad.
 By the time you got to the Captain Kangaroo branch, you were out of the worst of it, and just had to contend with a few drips.